Ivan Aleksandrovich Kozlov

 It was brutal, but that is how it is.
 Even though I had a bachelor’s degree and one year of work experience as a software engineer, programming in C was kind of hard.
-On the first day I failed both exercises, and on the second day I was coding and someone asked if I knew about NORM and it shows all your errors, and I had a lot of them.
+On the first day, I failed both exercises.
+The second day I was coding and someone asked if I knew about NORM.
+It shows all your errors, and I had a lot of them.
 I had to spend 6 hours refactoring what I wrote.
-I didn’t do the first exercise properly and I was surprised that some people without a degree were doing better than me, I was far from the best in the piscine, maybe top ten.
+So I didn’t do the first exercise properly and I was surprised that some people without a degree were doing better than me.
+I was far from the best in the piscine, maybe top ten.
 It was a shock to me and I had to take a moment and think about how much better I could be if I focused.
-During my piscine I understood I had no help except for other pisciners, you would walk around and ask people if they could check out your code, break it, and then I would have to fix it.
+During my piscine, I understood I had no help except for other pisciners.
+You would walk around and ask people if they could check out your code, break it, and then I would have to fix it.
 I still liked the experience and was eager to come back here.

 What was it like when you received your post-piscine decision email?

 I was excited, I got an email 2 weeks later that said I got in.
 I was in California still and traveled to Yosemite, and also visited Hatteras Island in North Carolina.
 My piscine was in April, and I would have started in June.
 Instead of starting in June, I went back to Russia but 42 was in the back of my mind.
 I saw that everyone I was in the piscine with was doing well, some were getting jobs.
 I thought, “I should be there.”
 I quit my job in Russia and came back to 42 to study and experience more of the U.S.

 How does the 42 Cadet Program differ from the piscine?